| |

 Cabezon on seafloor.
 (Source: John Ugoretz, California Department of Fish and Game)

-Cabezon eggs surrounded by California hydrocoral (Stylaster californicus) and strawberry anemones(Corynactis californica).
+Cabezon eggs surrounded by California hydrocoral ( Stylaster californicus) and strawberry anemones( Corynactis californica).
 (Source: John Ugoretz, California Department of Fish and Game)

 Cabezon spend a total of three to four months in the plankton, first as larvae, then as small, silvery juveniles an inch or two long.
-Like blue rockfish, juvenile cabezon somehow find a way to migrate back to the kelp beds between April and June, during the height of the upwelling season.
+Like blue rockfish, juvenile cabezon somehow find a way to migrate back to the kelp beds between April and June, during the height of the upwelling season (McCain 2003).
 It may help that by this time, the juvenile cabezon have grown to about 2 1/2 inches long and are very active swimmers.
 Since they are vertical migrators, it is also possible that deep, subsurface currents help carry them back toward shore.